 SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households transitioned to self sufficiency (increase).
+Number of households transitioned to self-sufficiency (increase).
 Self Sufficiency is defined as the participant is off of government financial assistance.
-0 2 6 Yes.
+0 2 N/A Alliance's MTW service and housing intervention is a five-year program.
+The longest participating families to date have been in 31 months.